kristinagriskonyte/EncodingSystem/README.md

 # EncodingSystem
-This system allows you to encode and decode a few classical ciphers.
+This system allows you to encode and decode a message using classical ciphers.

 ### Ciphers
 * Caessar